 Example:

 “I have five years of experience in project management.
-At my most recent job, I managed a complex, multi-year implementation, acting as a liaison between our IT team and end users to ensure a smooth conversion and successful user adoption.
+At my last job, I managed a complex, multi-year implementation, acting as a liaison between our IT team and end users to ensure a smooth conversion and successful user adoption.
+The project was completed on time and under budget.
 I also worked on a pivotal project with the Salesforce team that reduced IT costs by 20 percent and improved sales productivity.
-I feel project management is a calling for me, and I am excited about the opportunity to bring my skills to a forward-thinking company like yours.”
+I really enjoy working with all levels of the organization, and I am excited about the opportunity to bring my skills to a forward-thinking company like yours.”

 Your goal is to paint a vivid picture of how you operate in the workplace and the impact you plan to have in your next role.
-Provide details about your achievements (reduced costs by 20 percent) rather than generalized statements (reduced costs) to make a bigger impact.
+To make an impact, provide details about your achievements (reduced costs by 20 percent) rather than making general statements.

 2. “What is your biggest strength?”

-This question lets you talk about skills that make you an ideal candidate, but the interviewer isn’t looking for a generic or vague answer.
-Instead, provide an example of how your strength has been tangibly demonstrated in the past and how it can be applied to the position you are applying for.
+This question lets you talk about skills that make you an ideal candidate, so the interviewer isn’t looking for a generic or vague answer.
+Instead of simply stating one of your strengths, such as “I’m a good communicator,” provide an example of how your strength has been tangibly demonstrated in the past and how it can be applied to the role.

 Example:

 “One of my biggest strengths is developing trusted relationships with internal clients.
-I created a proactive communication process that increased satisfaction and trust among users and reduced user training and adoption time.
+In my last role, I created a proactive communication process that increased satisfaction and trust among users and reduced user training and adoption time.
 I think my process could help improve productivity across all departments at your company.”

 3. “What is your biggest weakness?”

-This question is tricky since you need to balance honesty and thinking strategically.
+This question is tricky since you need to balance honesty and strategy.
 To answer effectively:

 Example: